dondmcg/KS-fonticons/README.md

 <li>Be sure to increment the version number of the repo in the package json (you cna simply do this by editing the package.json from the repo editor</li>
 <li>In the terminal on your machine navigate to the ks-fonticons local repo</li>
 <li>From this dir run <pre>$ npm publish</pre> to update the registry to the new package version number</li>
+<li>At this point update the project by refering to the instructions above "Adding font-icons font to your project"</li>
 </ol>

 <h3>Updating gh-pages branch files</h3>